flibdev/cyberpunk-mods/readme.md

 ## [IconicItems](/IconicItems/)

-My first redscript mod, prevents (or warns) you about disassembling and selling items marked as Iconic
+My first redscript mod, prevents (or warns) you about disassembling and selling items marked as **Iconic**

 ## [UI-Improvements](/UI-Improvements/)

-My collection of quality of life UI improvements
+My collection of quality-of-life UI improvements

 ------